 - The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
-For example, extended opening hours, online access, use of local services to prevent secondary admissions.
-The practice was part of the South Manchester GP Federation which provided services for patients from 8am to 8pm seven days a week, giving access to GPs, nurses and health care assistants (HCA). - Flexible flu immunisations were offered to patients who could not attend during office hours.
+For example, extended opening hours, online access, use of local services to prevent secondary admissions. - Flexible flu immunisations were offered to patients who could not attend during office hours.